Natural and Effective Pond Algae Control Methods

 Biological augmentation can significantly improve pond water quality by utilizing naturally occurring microbes and enzymes that aid in the maintenance of healthy water ecosystems.
 The dosing of these naturally-occurring micro-organisms boosts the natural populations in your ponds, helping to further reduce the accumulation of nutrients and organic sludge, thus removing the primary food source for the algae.

-When looking to prevent algae blooms, you must focus on phosphorus, which is the primary limiting nutrient in the proliferation in nuisance and harmful algal blooms.
-A highly effective, lanthanum-modified clay product called Phoslock, can permanently remove phosphorus from the water column and lock all available phosphorus in the muck on the pond’s bottom.
+When looking to prevent algae blooms, you must focus on phosphorus, which is the primary limiting nutrient in the proliferation of nuisance and harmful algal blooms.
+Lanthanum-modified clay can permanently remove phosphorus from the water column and lock all available phosphorus in the muck on the pond’s bottom.
 By binding all available phosphorus in your pond, it is no longer available as a food source for algae blooms.

 Before, Lake Algae Treatment After, Lake Algae Treatment

-All of these strategies are centered around using techniques and products that are natural and completely safe for use in the aquatic environment, with no adverse effects on fish, macro invertebrates, or other wildlife.
+All of these strategies are centered around using techniques and products that are natural and completely safe for use in the aquatic environment.

 If all of your efforts to improve water quality and prevent algae are not enough, algaecides can be applied safely and effectively to control existing pond algae blooms before they get worse.
 However, after treatment, it is still imperative that you implement an annual program designed around balance and preventing algae through water quality improvements.
 Otherwise, you will find your lake or pond with recurring algae blooms, needing continuous treatments with algaecides.
-This becomes a cycle that is never ending, and must be broken!
-Spring is coming, is your lake or pond ready?!
+Break the never-ending cycle with proactive management!

 Contact Us Today